qfazal/Robust-Fault-Tolerant-Control-of-an-Unmanned-Aerial-Vehicle-in-the-Presence-of-Actuator-Faults/README.md

 # Robust Fault Tolerant Control of an Unmanned Aerial Vehicle in the Presence of Actuator Faults

-This repository contains MATLAB code and experiments related to my Master's research, conducted from 2014 to 2016.
+This repository contains MATLAB code and experiments related to my Master's research, conducted at the College of EME, NUST, Islamabad, from 2014 to 2016.